ccseifert/docs/manager-README.md

 (pronounced SIGH-fert)

 ## What is this?
 The point of this README is to introduce myself and give you an idea of how I think, how I work and answer some questions you might have about me.
-This is a living document so it may (i.e. will) change over time as necessary.
+This is a living document so it ~~may~~ will change over time as necessary.

 ## What is this not?
 This is not going to lay out my expectations of you or how I think the organization or any particular project should be run.